 The Bioinformatics Graduate Program is the academic component of DCMB.
-The program is led by Dr. Margit Burmeister, Professor of Computational Medicine & Bioinformatics & Human Genetics and Dr. Daniel M Burns, Jr., Professor of Mathematics.
+The program is led by Dr. Margit Burmeister, Professor of Computational Medicine & Bioinformatics & Human Genetics and Dr. Maureen Sartor, Associate Professor of Computational Medicine & Bioinformatics & Biostatistics.
 Multidisciplinary faculty support the robust curriculum and research opportunities for the students.

-The Bioinformatics Graduate Program is also home to two NIH T32 training grants: The Bioinformatics Training Program (NIGMS) and The Proteome Informatics of Cancer Training Program (NCI).
+The Bioinformatics Graduate Program is also home to two NIH T32 training grants: The Biomedical Informatics and Data Science Training Program (BIDS-TP) and The Proteome Informatics of Cancer Training Program (NCI).

-As of Fall 2016, the Bioinformatics Program has graduated over 60 Ph.D. students and over 50 Master’s students.
+As of summer 2019, the Bioinformatics Program has graduated over 90 Ph.D. students and 85 Master’s degrees.
 Alumni from both programs have gone into both academia and industry.
-While many remain invested in the medical field working at institutions such as the MD Anderson Cancer Center, the Mayo Clinic, or at corporations such as Ambry Genetics or Thermo Fisher Scientific, others have applied their skills to other areas of industry (working at locations such as Tenizen, Inc. or Google, Inc.).
+Many remain invested in the medical field working at institutions such as the Memorial Sloan Kettering Cancer Center and the Mayo Clinic or at health-related corporations such as Ambry Genetics or Thermo Fisher Scientific.
+Others have applied their skills to different areas of industry (working at locations such as Microsoft, Inc. or Google, Inc.).
 A complete list of alumni and their job information can be found on the alumni pages.
 The department continues to build ties in both academics and industry and strives to find the best career path for each student.

 Center for Computational Medicine and Bioinformatics

-The U-M Center for Computational Medicine and Bioinformatics (CCMB) is a university-wide interdisciplinary academic center with over 100 affiliated faculty members.
-About half of the faculty of CCMB are drawn from diverse quantitative fields such as mathematics, computer science, engineering, bioinformatics, and bio-statistics; the other half are based in chemistry, biology, or medicine, applying cutting-edge biomedical informatics to their work.
+The U-M Center for Computational Medicine and Bioinformatics (CCMB) is a university-wide interdisciplinary academic center with over 100 affiliated faculty members (in addition to DCMB faculty).
+About half of the faculty of CCMB are drawn from diverse quantitative fields such as mathematics, computer science, engineering, bioinformatics, and biostatistics; the other half are based in chemistry, biology, or medicine, applying cutting-edge biomedical informatics to their work.
 CCMB is the University of Michigan institutional leader in the entire spectrum of biomedical informatics disciplines, including bioinformatics innovation, clinical informatics, and health informatics.
 Complementary faculty serve as co-mentors for the graduate students.